MrPixle2022/Documentaion/Js/React/Props.md

 }
 ```

-children props are delt with as other props and at the end you render them in therir place in beteween ``{ } ``
+children props are dealt with as other props and at the end you render them in their place in between ``{ } ``

 ```javascript
 export function App()